monktastic/no-more-contempt/index.md

 > _Be kind, for everyone you meet is fighting a great battle._ —Author unknown

-Your self-image prevents you from being cruel to just anyone, so your devil does something very clever: it finds people whose "battle" is hard for you to see, and makes their evil appear _intrinsic_.
-This way, you will perceive them as _fundamentally morally defective_ and thus worthy of malice.
+Your angel knows that this is how things work, and that even the most "evil" person is really under the sway of a parasite; one held in place by some "battle" invisible not only to you, but probably also them.
+As hard as it may be to evict, it's never _impossible._ Your devil makes it _appear_ impossible; as though their evil is intrinsic.
+They are _fundamentally defective_.
+This way, you don't need to worry about whether your behavior "drives it deeper," for there is no such thing.

-It knows that your perceiving them this way will cause them to perceive you in the same way — because your devil and theirs are identical.
-In fact, they're not just identical, but are more like outgrowths of a single _shared_ Devil that is continually manipulating _all_ of our minds.
+But it gets crazier: your devil also knows that your perceiving them this way will cause them to perceive you in the same way — because your devil and theirs are identical.
+In fact, they're not just identical, but behave more like outgrowths of a single _shared_ Devil that is continually manipulating _all_ of our minds.

-It is not just a religious invention: if you study the patterns of unkindness carefully enough, you will discover that they emerge as if from a "distributed malevolent entity" with a kind of intelligence and volition of its own that, even if not _literally_ true, explain its seemingly-coordinated behavior terrifyingly well.
-Every single act of unkindness is provoked by it, and contributes to it.
-While under its sway, you and your enemies are not really enemies: you are secretly serving the same master.

 <p align="center" width="100%">
     <img width="300px" src="img/shared-devil.png">
 </p>

+This is not just a religious invention: anyone who introspects carefully enough eventually perceives this "distributed malevolent entity" with a kind of intelligence and volition of its own that, even if not _literally_ true, explain its seemingly-coordinated behavior terrifyingly well.

 It continually drives us toward various kinds of Armageddon: situations in which everyone is violently proving how righteous they are, once and for all.
 It is why the US is headed toward civil war without anyone recognizing their own complicity, and why there are bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
+Nearly the whole world is caught in its terrible sway, evil provoking "righteous" evil at nearly every turn; everyone pointing fingers at everyone else, studiously overlooking its true source.

 It is that primordial "evil global conspiracy" to which all the rest ultimately owe their existence — and _we_ are its unwitting minions.
-Every attempt to maliciously subdue it "out there" just strengthens it, because such behavior is only ever initiated _by_ it, even though it makes us believe that it was initiated by us.
+Every attempt to maliciously subdue it "out there" just strengthens it, because such behavior is only ever initiated _by_ it, while making us believe that it was initiated by us.

-**Any** time you feel malice, hatred, contempt, or even self-righteousness toward another being; any time you see them as fundamentally defective or inferior; any time you are tempted to divide the world into the (fundamentally) "good" and "bad" or forsake anyone, you are being manipulated into feeding the Beast.
+**Any** time you feel malice, hatred, contempt, or even self-righteousness toward another being; any time you see them as fundamentally defective or inferior; any time you are tempted to divide the world into the (fundamentally) "good" and "bad," or to forsake anyone, you are being manipulated into feeding the Beast.

 <p align="center" width="100%">
     <img width="300px" src="img/good-vs-bad.png">